 - Best Vegetarian Enchilada Recipe Ever!

-Yep, I guess I have a thing for recipes with Vermouth. 🙂 You might too, after making these whole roasting onions with it.
+Yep, I guess I have a thing for recipes with Vermouth. 🙂 You might too, after making this Whole Roasted Onion recipe with it.

+This Whole Roasted Onion Recipe with Vermouth is unexpected and so delicious!
 When you slow roast whole onions, they turn from raw, firm and sharp to sweet, soft, and aromatic.
-Recipes with Vermouth often have more depth and a bit more sweetness, so it's a perfect addition to these whole roasted onions.

 *Makes 6 whole onions